epiforecasts/covid-us-forecasts/docs/SMG.md

 ## Runtime

-Using the Epiforecasts azure VM (72 core), if `update.sh` runs perfectly then the runtime is typically 1-2 hours
+Using the Epiforecasts azure VM (72 core), if `bash/forecast.sh` runs perfectly then the runtime is typically 1-2 hours

 ## Debugging